 Obviously this is a lot tougher if you’re on the 15th floor (unless you run marathons) or you’re always on your feet, but even just climbing a few flights of stairs can help get your heart rate up and bring up your energy for a while.

 13. Get more sleep

-We all know we need to do it, yet it’s all too easy to sleep less than the recommended 7 to 8 hours.
+We all know we need to do it, yet it’s all too easy to sleep less than the recommended seven to eight hours.
 Get as much as you can so you can feel better, and your ability to focus and work efficiently will be improved tenfold.

 14. Meal prep